Search Term Targeting

 API

 To configure Search Terms on Flights and Ads, use the Create or Update Flight or Ad endpoint and include the SearchTerms parameter.
-This parameter expects an array of objects that specify Term (the search term itself) and IsExclude (whether to positively or negatively match this term).
-Example:
+This parameter expects an array of objects with the following fields:

 {